Jonathan is an absolute web geek, but with a lot less of the stereotypical social awkwardness that often comes along with it.

 As you can probably tell from his degree, Jonathan has had an interest in both nonprofits and the internet for a long time.

 While in college, he spent two summers working for nonprofits.
 He spent one summer as an Americorps VISTA member with the American Red Cross in Illinois doing disaster response and emergency preparedness training.
 He spent another summer interning at the United Way of America headquarters in Washington, D.C., where he helped complete a market analysis of the training opportunities offered to local United Way organizations.

 After graduating from USC, he spent four months implementing a mobile technology network for an NGO in Karnataka, India.
 The fellowship through the USC Stevens Institute for Innovation helped him see the effect technology could have on an organization.

 After returning from India, he decided to pass on an offer to enter the General Electric Financial Management Program to pursue his love of web design.
 He founded JG Visual (which has since become Wired Impact) in August of 2009.

 Jonathan spends the majority of his time at Wired Impact focused on web development and usability.

 He takes all of the planning (which he does a good bit of too) and makes it into a reality.
-He’s often poring over lines of code, and loves reading about the newest and coolest coding practices.
+He’s often pouring over lines of code, and loves reading about the newest and coolest coding practices.
 He’s on a never-ending crusade to make web pages load ever faster and gets a bit overly excited about small fractions of a second.

 In addition to coding the websites, Jonathan also brings an intense focus on user experience to every Wired Impact project.
 He tries to view everything through the eyes of a potential website visitor, allowing him to build sites that are intuitive and functional.